-8. Fly on ANA Within Japan (Starting at 15,000 Miles)
+10. Fly on ANA Within Japan (From 15,000 Points)

-Whether a flight is 600 miles or 4,000 miles, it doesn’t matter: it will cost 15,000 Flying Club miles to book.
+Whether a flight is 600 points or 4,000 points, it doesn’t matter: it will cost 15,000 Flying Club points to book.

 Neither business class nor first class redemptions are available, and these redemptions can only be made by phone.

-11. West Coast Mainland U.S. to Hawaii on Hawaiian Airlines (Starting at 40,000 Miles)
+11. West Coast Mainland U.S. to Hawaii on Hawaiian Airlines (From 40,000 Points)

 This redemption clearly benefits those located on the West Coast!

-When booked directly with Delta, United, or American, this ticket would cost 45,000 SkyMiles, 45,000 MileagePlus miles, or 45,000 AAdvantage miles at the saver level.
+When booked directly with Delta, United, or American, this ticket would cost 45,000 SkyMiles, 45,000 MileagePlus miles, or 45,000 AAdvantage miles at the Saver level.
 At least Flying Club provides redemption rates that are competitive with U.S. airlines!

 The best part about these redemptions is that Hawaiian Airlines doesn’t charge exorbitant fuel surcharges on award tickets.

 12. Fly Between the Hawaiian Islands (From 15,000 Points)